-An RON Flight during the periods when it is an Active Flight (i.e., the periods after its arrival and before its departure as specified in Section 3) will be assigned to a Common Use Gate in accordance with the procedures and priorities described in this Section.
-A RON Flight during the period when it is an Inactive Flight will be assigned to a Common Use Gate in accordance with the same procedures and priorities as long as such gate is not required for an Active Flight.
+An RON Flight during the periods when it is an Active Flight (i.e., the periods after its arrival and before its departure as specified in this Section) will be assigned to a Common Use Gate in accordance with the procedures and priorities described in these regulations.
+An RON Flight during the period when it is an Inactive Flight will be assigned to a Common Use Gate in accordance with the same procedures and priorities as long as such gate is not required for an Active Flight.